 The case of the maintenance and craft worker requires special consideration.
 Area mechanics were assumed to be dedicated to the particular process area or plant, with their work time being mostly spent in and around process areas, and thus their daily weighted average inhalation exposures should be considered to be representative of their residence time in the process areas.
-Similarly, their radon exposures can be taken to be those representative of their process areas.
+Similarly, their radon exposures can be taken to be those of their process areas.
 However, it is more difficult to determine inhalation and radon exposures for maintenance and craft workers who spent part of their time in their shop areas, where contaminated equipment might be brought to them to work on at irregular intervals, and part of their time working on equipment in process areas.
 As Hickey and Dupree (1984) pointed out, Mallinckrodt Uranium Division maintenance and craft workers were not usually assigned to a particular process (with the exception of area mechanics, which Hickey and Dupree do not note) but served the entire division.
 Not only Breslin (1958, quoted above) but also MCW (1950c) pointed out the variability of exposure of these workers as compared to the process area workers.

-AEC and Mallinckrodt dust studies from 1948 on list at least some maintenance workers besides area mechanics as a category and tabulate the time spent in various activities and areas in some detail (e.g., MCW 1949c; MCW 1949d).
-However, AEC (AEC 1954b) and MCW (MCW 1949d) stated that the studies they described used only general area samples to estimate the exposures of maintenance workers and not breathing zone samples while they were performing specific operations (unlike the case with the process workers).
+AEC and Mallinckrodt dust studies from 1948 on, list at least some maintenance workers besides area mechanics as a category and tabulate the time spent in various activities and areas in some detail (e.g., MCW 1949c; MCW 1949d).
+However, AEC (1954b) and MCW (1949d) stated that the studies they described used only general area samples to estimate the exposures of maintenance workers and not breathing zone samples while they were performing specific operations (unlike the case with the process workers).
 MCW (1950c) made a similar point with regard to the AEC-directed back-calculation of dust exposures to Plant 4 employees in 1949.
 Although it is not possible to determine what the temporarily elevated levels in the shops and the resulting somewhat higher exposures were, it can be concluded from the data in the various dust studies that the shop area dust levels were lower than the process area levels, usually decidedly so, and that thus the most significant contribution to the exposures of these workers most likely came from their time spent in process areas.
-It is assumed that from 1948 on, this time is factored into the exposures of these workers (as part of the daily weighted averaging calculation).
-However, for the years from 1942-1947, it is appropriate for the purposes of dose reconstruction to determine from the dust study tabulations reasonable and conservative percentages of time spent by the maintenance and craft workers in process areas and to use the percentages to determine the potential exposures during the time spent in the process areas.
-The table of these percentages and an explanation of their use are given in Section 6.1, Item 11 rather than here (for the convenience of internal dose reconstructors).
+It is assumed that from 1948 on, this time is factored into the exposures of these workers (as part of the daily weighted averaging calculation, Appendix C shows an example of this calculation).